-The fall was a great time to think about preparing your lawn for winter, but it is still not too late!
-Winter is the perfect opportunity to get ahead and start thinking about all the things you’ll need to do in the spring.
+Fall was a great time to think about preparing your lawn for winter, but it is still not too late!
+Winter is the perfect opportunity to get ahead and start thinking about all the things leading up to spring.
 But there are also ways you can care for your lawn during colder months!
-Here are 8 ways that will set your lawn up for success when warmer weather arrives:
+Here are 8 tips that will set your lawn up for success when warmer weather arrives:

 One way to keep your lawn healthy during the winter is by watering it before the ground freezes.
 This will help to insulate the soil in which roots reside and keep it from freezing solid, which can damage your lawn.
 This is known as “frost heave”—when a lawn is too solidified due in part from not getting enough water or oxygen supply while frozen.